Joshuah143/himmens-resume/himmens_resume_en.typ

   company: "TRIUMF",
   date: "Summer 2024",
   actions: (
-    "Developed panoptic segmentation models for the ATLAS detector using the PointNet ML framework with Wandb, TensorFlow, Keras", "Used CERN's grid computing to parallelize compute across thousands of nodes."),
+    "Developed panoptic segmentation models for the ATLAS detector using the PointNet ML framework with Wandb, TensorFlow, Keras.", "Used CERN's grid computing to parallelize compute across thousands of nodes."),
   visible: true
 )